 I've never belonged to a gym, but I do my own little exercise routine at home and stay active in general.
 I try not to go two consecutive days without working out.

 Can you be more specific about your routine?
 What exactly do you do?

-Crunches every day.
-Pushups and light weights every other day (or sometimes every third or fourth day if I'm busy).
+Crunches and push-ups one day, crunches and light weights the next.
 That's it.
 Very little cardio.
-A big reason that I'm fit is that I only drink water.
+A big reason that I'm fit is that I rarely drink calories.
+Water all the way, baby!
 I've never even tasted Coke or Pepsi.

 You've never had soda?!

 I didn't say that.
-I've had a few sips of soda; I just haven't ever tried those two kinds.
-Basically, I wasn't allowed to drink soda when I was little.
-When I was four years old, I went on a picnic with my best friend and his parents, and I had a sip of 7-UP.
-I hated the carbonation and never really wanted soda after that.
+I've had a few sips of soda.
+I just haven't ever tried those two kinds.
+I wasn't allowed to drink soda when I was little, but when I was four years old, I went on a picnic with my best friend and his parents, and I had a sip of 7-UP.
+I hated the carbonation and never wanted soda after that.

 What about alcohol?

 I've never been drunk.
-I don't like the taste of alcohol (though I'll get down with an amaretto sour on occasion).
-I don't like how much it costs.
+I don't like the taste of alcohol though I'll get down with an amaretto sour on occasion.
+I don't like how much alcohol costs.
 I don't like what it does to people.
 I don't like the idea of relying on a substance in order to have a good time.
 I don't need the sugar or calories.
 Blah blah.
 I'm not here to preach about not drinking.
 It just doesn't appeal to me.
 I've never smoked a cigarette either.

 Do you smoke weed?

 Do you dip?